Great blue turaco: Taxonomy

 French ornithologist Louis Pierre Vieillot described the great blue turaco as Musophaga cristata in 1816, before German ornithologist Ferdinand Heine placed it in its own genus in 1860.

 The great blue turaco is the sole member of the subfamily Corythaeolinae within the turaco family.
 Its closest relatives are the go-away birds and plantain eaters of the genus Crinifer.
 The common ancestor of both diverged from the ancestor of all other turaco species.

 "Great blue turaco" has been designated the official common name by the International Ornithologists' Union (IOC).
-It is also called blue plantain eater.
+It is also called the blue plantain eater.

 Distribution and habitat

-The species ranges from Guinea in the west, and east across the sub-Saharan nations to the Imatong Mountains in South Sudan; it also occurs in Uganda, Tanzania and western Kenya, south to the Democratic Republic of Congo and Angola.
+The species ranges from Guinea in the west, and east across the sub-Saharan nations to the Imatong Mountains in South Sudan; it also occurs in Uganda, Rwanda, Tanzania and western Kenya, south to the Democratic Republic of Congo and Angola.
 It inhabits rainforests and gallery forests.
 It has also adapted to areas cleared by humans and can thrive in these areas.